 A Simple Way to Add an Inlay Look

 Traditional inlay work is beautiful, but it usually requires cutting into the instrument and setting shell, wood, or other materials directly into the surface.
-It is a permanent modification, and it often requires professional work.
+It's a permanent modification that often requires professional work.

 Inlay stickers offer a more accessible way to enjoy that look.
-They are applied to the surface of the instrument, so you can change the appearance without altering the wood itself.
+They're applied directly to the surface, so you can change the look without touching the wood itself.

 Not Just Regular Stickers